-AKVIS Magnifier lets you change the size of an image without loss in quality.
-The software allows enlarging an image to a super-high resolution of up to 30,000 x 30,000 pixels (300,000 in the 64 bit version).
-Whether creating poster-size images, adding resolution for printing an enlargement, or reducing image size, AKVIS Magnifier will make your prints look sharper and better defined!
+AKVIS Magnifier AI lets you change the size of an image without loss in quality.
+The software allows enlarging an image to a super-high resolution.
+Whether creating poster-size images, adding resolution for printing, or reducing image size, AKVIS Magnifier AI will make your images look crisp and clear!

-Compare the ten times magnified image with the original image.
+Compare the image increased by 800% with the original one.

-In order to resize an image, one should perform the following steps:
+In order to resize an image, perform the following steps:

 - If you work with the plugin:

 Attention!
-Unlike other AKVIS plugins (which are available in Filter menu), you will find the Magnifier plugin in Automation features of Photoshop.
+Unlike other AKVIS plugins (which are available in Filter menu), you will find the Magnifier AI plugin in the automation features of Photoshop.

-Select the menu item File -> Automate -> AKVIS Magnifier (in Adobe Photoshop); File -> Automation Tools -> AKVIS Magnifier (in Adobe Photoshop Elements).
+File -> Automation Tools -> AKVIS Magnifier AI in Adobe Photoshop Elements.

 Note that the tool is applied to the original image!
 First use the tool, then change the image size.

-You can change the crop area by dragging the sides and the angles of the bounding frame.
+Change the crop area by dragging the sides and the angles of the bounding frame.
 Use the buttons in the Settings Panel to control the tool.
-To apply the result and remove the areas outside the frame, press OK or use Enter.
+To apply the result and remove the areas outside the frame, click OK or use Enter.
 To cancel the operation and exit the tool, press Cancel or use the Esc-key.
-To restore the original area keeping the tool active, press Reset button.
+To restore the original area keeping the tool active, press Reset.

-If you are not going to print the image it's recommended to use 72 dpi as image resolution.
+Adjust the Resolution.
+If you are going to print the image it's recommended to use 300 dpi, for web - 72 dpi.

 Sharpness (0-100).
 The parameter increases image sharpness by intensifying the color contrast between the neighboring pixels.
 The higher the value of the parameter, the sharper the image becomes.